 1/4 cup heavy cream (substitute full-fat coconut milk for Dairy-free/AIP/Whole30)

 Preheat oven to 200 degrees F.

-In a 12-inch saute pan over medium heat,1 tablespoon of the ghee (or avocado oil).
+In a 12-inch saute pan over medium heat, add 1 tablespoon of the ghee (or avocado oil).
 Add the onion and a pinch of salt and saute until the onions are soft.
 Remove from the heat and set aside.

-In a large bowl, combine the ground beef, pork, 1 1/2 tablespoons of tapioca starch, 1 teaspoon of sea, black pepper, allspice, nutmeg, and onions.
+In a large bowl, combine the ground beef, pork, 1 1/2 tablespoons of tapioca starch, 1 teaspoon of sea salt, black pepper, allspice, nutmeg, and onions.
 Using your hands, combine until mixture is quite uniform and smooth.

 Using a small ice cream scoop, gently form mixture into 1-inch meatballs (not larger).

 Heat the remaining ghee (or oil) in the saute pan over medium-low heat.
 Add the meatballs and saute until golden brown on all sides, about 7 to 10 minutes.
 Remove the meatballs to an ovenproof dish using a slotted spoon and place in the warmed oven.

 Once all of the meatballs are cooked, decrease the heat to low and add the remaining 1 1/2 tablespoons of tapioca starch to the pan.
 Whisk for 1 to 2 minutes.
 Gradually add the beef stock and whisk until sauce begins to thicken.
 Add the cream and heat until thickened (do not boil for a long time – the starch will lose its thickening power).
 Remove the meatballs from the oven, cover with the gravy and serve.